 It’s understandable that after 20+ years of chronic illness, Jake had become very disillusioned with the idea of continuing to try new treatments.
 His latest doctor, who has migraines as well, became nothing more than a legal drug dealer, offering him never-ending prescriptions of acute and preventative medications, abortives, and Botox injections.

 This has been a devastating disease for Jake throughout his entire life.
 He has been robbed from a normal childhood and teenage years, and has spent his entire adult life juggling the reality that he is deeply ill.
 In March 2016, our father introduced Jake to the Gerson Therapy (GT).
-Dad had been on GT for about three months for a variety of health reasons and felt he had no other option but to give Jake what he believed was a final and true solution to healing his migraines.
-We approached Jake with nervous apprehension, knowing how fed up he was with trying new things to get well.
-He was skeptical but optimistic, just like I was when I was first introduced to GT.
-To our pleasant surprise, Jake expressed interest and a willingness to try the therapy.
-Due to Jake’s long-term medication use and intense migraine frequency, Dr. Miven Donato, a Certified Gerson practitioner, recommended that Jake start the therapy under doctor supervision at the Gerson Clinic in Tijuana, Mexico.
+Our father had been on GT for about three months and felt he must present Jake with what he believed was a final and true solution to healing his migraines.
+Jake was skeptical of yet another treatment option yet he expressed interest and a willingness to try it.
+Due to Jake’s long-term medication use and intense migraine frequency, Dr. Miven Donato, a Certified Gerson practitioner, recommended Jake start the therapy under doctor supervision at the Gerson Clinic in Tijuana, Mexico.
 Within a few weeks, Jake had been accepted into the clinic and arrangements were made for his travel.
 My mother accompanied him as his companion during the 1st week and I accompanied him during the 2nd week.
 Jake had a breakthrough at day seven while at the clinic, under the guidance of Dr. Pedro Cervantes – his daily migraines went away….after 26 years of trying every known pharmaceutical intervention, his headaches went away in a few days.
 His constant head pain went down and he found he no longer needed daily medication.
 All in all, the Gerson Clinic experience was exactly the introduction that Jake needed to start his healing journey.
-My mother and I wrote daily entries about this journey, which you can read on my personal website.
-(Read blog story about that journey here).

 Thus far, this story has focused on the history of Jake’s migraines.
 But the migraines are not Jake’s identity.
 It is even more important to share who Jake is as an individual, what his interests, talents, and gifts are.
 Our family has welcomed a new person into our lives – the Jake that we knew was beneath the surface of the pain of migraine– the brother and son that we longed to know.
 Since embarking on Gerson Therapy, Jake has come back to life.
 He is pursuing his love of motorcycle racing and creating custom artwork.
 He has quickly taken his gift of teaching to the classroom and is scheduled to teach a sold-out art class on alcohol inks and art resin.
 His instructional art videos are bouncing around the internet with tens of thousands of interested viewers.
 This is just the beginning of his life – at 31 years old – and I am so excited to see what doors open up for him.